- 16 Jan 2026

 Click Add Action, then scroll down and select Send Email.

-Add your email details for alerts to your security team using interpolation variables.
+Add your email details for alerts to your security team.
 For example:

 Click the Template dropdown and select Reported Phish Summary.